hamza34-del/CTF_Writeup/WICTF.md

 ![Phote](_images/chall.jpg)

 my first attempt was using [tinyeye](tinyeye.com) to do reverse image search, but nothing came up.
-Taking a close look at the pic we could see that it's like a airport or rail way station cause of the people in the pic with luggages another thing to observe was the nimbus monument (all harry potter fans should know this :grinning: )).
+Taking a close look at the pic we could see that it's like a airport or rail way station cause of the people in the pic with luggages, another thing to observe was the nimbus monument (all harry potter fans should know this :grinning: )).

 i went on to google map to search for the nimbus monument, one that is specifically around a station of some sort